daormar/debasher/doc/design_doc_resident.md

     general: a channel is one-way, so the writer does not know how far its reader got and cannot tell how far back is enough.
 It also has to keep the epoch numbering of the latest checkpoint, because a node numbers its next round from the epoch of the one it restores.
 (Reasoned from the code, not tried.)
-  - A log at the sender with acknowledgements, the alternative rejected in point 3: the writer keeps what it sent until the reader has it in a checkpoint.
+  - A log at the sender with acknowledgements, the alternative rejected in section 3: the writer keeps what it sent until the reader has it in a checkpoint.
 It would repair everything, but it needs a way back from the reader and coordination to delete.
   - Auxiliary ghost connections: holders of a channel's FIFO other than its two endpoints, placed somewhere